Startup Costs: What You Need to Know

 You can choose to amortize all your startup costs without taking any deduction in the first year.
 This approach may benefit you if you expect to operate at a loss in the initial years.
 If your business hasn’t started yet, you will begin amortization in the year your business becomes active.

-When can you deduct my startup costs?
+When can I deduct my startup costs?

 To deduct your startup costs, ensure your business is active.
 For partnerships and corporations, the business is active from the date of formation.
 For freelancers and sole proprietors, the business is active when you start earning income or engaging in business activities.